Elizabeth Sugrue

-Elizabeth "Liz" Sugrue (Éilis Uí Shiochrú; c.
+Elizabeth Sugrue (Éilis Uí Shiochrú; c.
 1740/1750 – 1807), also known as Lady Betty, was an Irish executioner.
-A minor historical character, she remains a well-known figure in popular culture.

 Life

 Born around 1750, Sugrue was left destitute after the death of her farmer husband.
 Evicted from her home, she set off with her two children on the long walk to the town of Roscommon.
 On the way, her younger child died of starvation and exposure, leaving only the elder, Pádraig.

 According to William Wilde (1815–1876), who collected stories about her from locals, Elizabeth had a "violent temper" and Pádraig often threatened to leave home.
 Elizabeth begged him to stay, but in April 1775, following particularly harsh treatment, he departed; some sources claim he enlisted in the British Army, others he emigrated to British North America and joined the Continental Army.

 After the departure of her son, Elizabeth became a recluse, taking in lodgers for a few pennies a night.
 She heard less and less from her son as time passed, and became increasingly bitter.

 Supposedly, a man came to stay at her house in 1789 and she murdered him with the intention of stealing his possessions.
 On searching his possessions, she discovered that he was in fact her long-lost son.
 She is said to have lost her mind with despair.
 Her crime was discovered and she was arrested, convicted and sentenced to death.
 She was held in the gaol in the market square in Roscommon town.

 On the day her death sentence was due to be executed, twenty-five others were also due to be hanged, including sheep and cattle thieves and ‘Whiteboys’, young men who tore down fences and hedges surrounding what had once been common land.
 On the day of her hanging, the hangman was ill.
 Betty volunteered to hang all of the others in exchange for her life being spared, allegedly after three others refused.
 She lived in the prison thereafter, carrying out executions and floggings, including a number of rebels executed during the 1798 Rebellion.
 She was known to draw portraits of the men and women she hanged on the wall of her lodgings with charcoal.